 The simplest way to use a variable is to include it in an attribute value, prefixed with the percent character (%). (%% denotes the character itself.)
-If the character directly after the % is a digit or a minus sign (-), the end of the variable name is considered to be the first non-digit character.
-Otherwise, the end of the name is considered to be the first non-alphanumeric, non-underscore character.
-In:
+If the character directly after the % is a digit or a minus sign (-), the the first variable name is abc and the second is 2.
+It is also possible to specify the end of the variable name explicitly by enclosing the name in curly brackets:

-'''

 '%abc.%2def'

-'''